Staff and Key Faculty Contacts

 Andrea Gallelli Huezo

-As the Department Coordinator for the Art and Art History Department, Emily is responsible for the Department’s daily operations, including Studio Arts, Art History, Art & Museum Studies, and the Art Galleries.
-Emily grew up in California and graduated from Lewis & Clark College in 2017 with honors in Art History.
+As the Department and Graduate Program Coordinator for the Art and Art History Department, Em (she/her) is responsible for the Department’s daily operations, including Studio Arts, Art History, Art & Museum Studies, and the Art Galleries.
+Em grew up in California and graduated from Lewis & Clark College in 2017 with honors in Art History.
 She has worked in museums and archives, as well as in arts administration.
 Most recently, she worked as the Gallery Manager for the Hoffman Gallery at Lewis & Clark College.
-Contact Emily at firstname.lastname@example.org.
+Contact Em at firstname.lastname@example.org.

 Emma McMorran (she/her)